blackducksoftware/synopsys-detect/documentation/src/main/markdown/properties/configuration/overview.md

-# Workflow Configuration Properties
+# Configuration Property Details

-This section contains details about properties that configure the [solution_name] workflow.
+This section contains additional details about properties that configure [solution_name] execution.